BYOD/S

 }

-You can demo this process from the command line by installing ImageMagick, then invoking convert like this:
+You can demo this process from the command line by installing ImageMagick, then invoking convert:

 convert regular_img.png -depth 1 eink_compatible.bmp

-With this in mind, your job in building your own server is to create an endpoint that responds with links to firmware-compatible Bitmap images.
+With this in mind, building your own server simply necessitates creating an endpoint that responds with links to firmware-compatible Bitmap images.

 Assuming you've set up a device, simply...

-1. change the base url of "https://usetrmnl.com" to your own server
+1. change the base URL to your own server or local network from the WiFi Captive Portal

-2. mimic the api/setup and api/display endpoints to respond per our docs
+2. mimic the api/setup and api/display endpoints to respond per the firmware readme

 3. profit